CJWPaddles will be closed for the upcoming holidays. See you in 2025!

 The ancient Inuit of Greenland crafted their paddles from whatever wood was available to them.
 There were no lumber yards to hunt through in pursuit of the perfect piece of wood with the proper grain direction and weight.
 If they needed a paddle, they simply built a paddle from what they could find.
 Today, choice of lumber material is a matter of personal opinion, preference, and availability.
 For example, expected use, performance vs function, and cost are all important considerations.

-Western Red Cedar is light and strong but solid pieces of quality are harder to find - plus its cost has risen over the years
+• Western Red Cedar is light and strong but solid pieces of quality are harder to find - plus its cost has risen over the years

-Lamination mixes multiple pieces of woods which helps to overcome difficulty of finding quality 2" x 4" solid lumber.
+• Lamination mixes multiple pieces of woods which helps to overcome difficulty of finding quality 2" x 4" solid lumber.
 Lamination also balances strength, weight, and style by incorporating stronger harder woods with softer woods, often of varying colors.

 Finishes

-Sand the paddle using increasingly finer grits
+1. Sand the paddle using increasingly finer grits

-Thoroughly wet it down with water to raise the grain
+2. Thoroughly wet it down with water to raise the grain

-After it dries, I sand it with even finer grits to knock off the raised grain
+3. After it dries, I sand it with even finer grits to knock off the raised grain

-Several more sanding sessions create a very smooth surface
+4. Several more sanding sessions create a very smooth surface

-Apply 100% Pure Tung Oil with a foam brush
+5. Apply finish with a foam brush

-Let it soak in for 20-30 minutes
+6. Let it soak in for 15-20 minutes

-Repeat steps 5, 6, and 7 multiple times
+8. Repeat steps 5, 6, and 7 multiple times

-Let the paddle cure for 1-2 weeks before use
+9. Let the paddle cure for 1-2 weeks before use

 For Decorative Wall Paddles that will be put on display and not used in a kayak, I offer multiple choices of finishes.
 Since these paddles will not be exposed to water and "hand feel" is not a priority, protection is not as critical.
 Here are some of the choices:

-100% Pure Tung Oil brings out the natural wood grain and color - I typically don't stain when using oil
+• 100% Pure Tung Oil brings out the natural wood grain and color - I typically don't stain when using oil

-Stained with a satin polyurethane finish changes the color of the wood, shows the wood grain, and offers protection
+• Stained with a satin polyurethane finish changes the color of the wood, shows the wood grain, and offers protection

-Unstained with a satin polyurethane finish displays the natural color and grain of the wood while offering protection
+• Unstained with a satin polyurethane finish displays the natural color and grain of the wood while offering protection

 Expected Use

 How will you be using your new paddle?
 Will it become your favorite kayak accessory that accompanies you on all your journeys?
 Will it become your new Greenland Roll buddy?
 A good performing paddle that will be used for long excursions may necessitate a lighter, fine-tuned paddle crafted from Western Red Cedar (or Carbon Fiber).
-On the other hand, if one is going to use their paddle in rough terrain or simply want a budget-friendly option to get from point A to point B, then perhaps a less expensive wood, like Douglas Fir or Pine might be an option for you.
+On the other hand, if one is going to use their paddle in rough terrain or simply want a budget-friendly option to get from point A to point B, then perhaps a less expensive wood, like Whitewood or Fir might be an option for you.
 Though heavier than Cedar, these woods make great entry-level starter paddles if you're on the fence about investing in a high-priced Greenland paddle.